 Our pediatric dentists may recommend your child go under general anesthesia if they have special needs that prevent them from holding still or tolerating treatment.
 Likewise, they may recommend general anesthesia if your child needs extensive dental work.

-Tooth decay is the #1 chronic disease affecting American children, according to the Centers for Disease Control and Prevention.
+Tooth decay is the #1 chronic disease affecting American children, according to the.
 The good news is that our pediatric dental office provides preventive care so your child can avoid cavities.
-Ouroffer services like dental sealants and teeth cleanings.
+Our pediatric dentists offer services like dental sealants and teeth cleanings.

 Your child’s baby teeth act as placeholders for their permanent adult teeth.
 This is why ourmay recommend a space maintainer if your child prematurely loses a baby tooth before the adult tooth is ready to erupt.
 A space maintainer holds the empty space in your child’s jaw, reserving it for the adult tooth.